 All graduating English majors will complete the Disciplinary Literacy Instrument.
 This instrument is used to assess the department's performance in achieving its undergraduate program goals.
-It is available on the English Majors' Forum site on D2L.
+It is available on the English Majors' Forum site on D2L, under the Assessment for Graduating Seniors tab.
 You should complete the assessment instrument at the end of your final semester at WCU; please allow 10 to 15 minutes to complete.